Have you ever thought about bringing your beehive to the vet's office?

 A Population Boom Could Mean:

 - Add a Super - If you're beehive is booming it might be time to add a medium honey super.
-If it's going quick enough and you might try adding two (not recommended for first-year beekeepers)
+If it's going quick enough, then you might try adding two (not recommended for first-year beekeepers)

 - Knowledge for Next Year - If you knew when your hive was going to grow fastest, you'd be able to estimate how many boxes and bottles you'd need for honey next year